dseum22/citecreator/README.md

 ## About

 Creates cites and entries for debate evidence.
+Built with Next and Tailwind.

 ## License